johnmidgley/opencola/opencola-server/core/model/README.md

 * [`Authority`](./src/main/kotlin/io/opencola/model/Authority.kt): People that do things in the application.
 If the authority is one of your identities, it is called a persona.
 If it is someone you connected to, it is a peer.
 * [`Resource`](./src/main/kotlin/io/opencola/model/ResourceEntity.kt): Something that is referenced via a url, for example a web page.
 * [`Post`](./src/main/kotlin/io/opencola/model/PostEntity.kt): An entity that is created and available only within OpenCola (similar to a social media post)
 * [`Comment`](./src/main/kotlin/io/opencola/model/CommentEntity.kt): An entity that holds a comment for another entity.
-It is a seprate entity so that it actitivy can be attached to comments, independent of the entity it refers to.
+It is a seprate entity so that it activity can be attached to comments, independent of the entity it refers to.
 * [`Data`](./src/main/kotlin/io/opencola/model/DataEntity.kt): An arbitrary data blob that could be an image, a document, an arbitrary file, etc.